 With consumers using a multitude of devices in their digital interactions, we were keen for our research to examine how much recognition there was when switching between devices.
 For the two airlines that enabled us to email quotes to ourselves, (a useful feature), there was little website personalization when clicking through from the email on a different device than the one used to visit the site previously.
 However, when re-entering the site from the same device used before, the levels of personalization were positive: five of the nine UK airlines remembered key details from a previous visit, with eight of the 13 UK hotels also pre-entering dates and locations that were searched for previously.

 It is surprising that there is not more recognition of individual between devices when clicking on email links as the data and technology exists to do this easily.
 This is potentially losing brands customers.
 With the huge surge in smartphone usage over recent years and the very mobile essence of travel, brands need to get their multichannel, multi device data and strategy right in order to tap into the all-important Single Customer View and enhance the customer experience.

-However, whilst we can praise brands for their mobile optimisation, their inability to personalise communications when accessed from different devices shows that there is room for improvement.
-Brands still need to move away from aggregate data and ensure they are optimising every channel possible to engage with their customers as individuals.
-Not tapping into the bigger picture and only utilising a small proportion of known user behaviour will cause brands to lose out.
+However, whilst we can praise brands for their mobile optimization, their inability to personalize communications when accessed from different devices shows that there is room for improvement.
+Brands still need to move away from aggregate data and ensure they are optimizing every channel possible to engage with their customers as individuals.
+Not tapping into the bigger picture and only utilizing a small proportion of known user behavior will cause brands to lose out.
 Consumers are 24/7 and use a range of devices dependent on where they are and what they are doing at the time.
-Brands need to offer consumers ways to identify themselves and continue to recognise them personally each time they access the site from their mobile, laptop or tablet, creating a seamless, personalised customer experience that is conducive to purchasing.
+Brands need to offer consumers ways to identify themselves and continue to recognize them personally each time they access the site from their mobile, laptop or tablet, creating a seamless, personalized customer experience that is conducive to purchasing.
 Those businesses failing to do this will end up paying the ultimate price.